agankin/Bee-Hive/README.md

 ### Result Bags

 Result Bags allow to accumulate results of completed computations.
-A Result Bag is created for a Queue and receives results of completed computations from that Queue.
+A Result Bag is created for a queue and receives results of completed computations from that queue.

 Result Bags support enumeration of results and has methods for taking out elements:

 - TryTake - tries to get a result without waiting and returns a flag meaning if a result is found.
 - TryTakeOrWait - tries to get a result and returns immediately if a result exists or waits for some time/infinitely for a new result.
 Returns a flag meaning if a result is found.

-When a Result Bag is no longer needed it must be disposed to prevent further filling with new coming results.
+When a Result Bag is no longer needed it must be disposed to prevent further filling with new results.

 ```cs
 using IHiveResultBag<int, double> resultBag = sqrtQueue.CreateResultBag();